Symmetry and short interval mean-squares

 \centerline{\stampatello 5.
-Further comments and properties.}
+Further comments and properties}

-The study of the Selberg integral $J_k(N,H)$ associated to the divisor function $d_k$ has an enormous attraction, because of the deep implication with the $2k-$th moments of the Riemann zeta function $\zeta$ (see [C4]).
-In the present section we add some further properties for these particular functions, that complement the results of [C-L].
-Let us recall that in [C-L] we find the following explicit expression of the short interval mean value in the Selberg integral $J_3(N,H)$ of $d_3$, i.e.
+Because of the deep implication with the $2k-$th moments of the Riemann zeta function $\zeta$ (see [C3]), the study of the Selberg integral $J_k(N,H)$ associated to the divisor function $d_k$ has an enormous attraction.
+In the present section we add some further properties for such particular functions, in order to complement the results of [C-L].
+Let us recall that in [C-L] we find the following explicit expression of the short interval mean value in the Selberg integral $J_3(N,H)$ associated to $d_3$, i.e.